-- Forestry and tree farming, using the best management practices to protect streams from damage and to prevent sedimentation; - Cultivation and harvesting of crops according to recognized soil conservation practices, including the protection of wetlands from pollution caused by fertilizers, pesticides and herbicides used in such cultivation; - State approved water impoundments; - 4.
-Construction of wells for water supply; - 5.
-Maintenance of existing drainage ways, such as streams, creeks or other paths of normal runoff water; - Conservation areas, nature trails, parks and recreation uses consistent with the purpose and intent of this ordinance; - Dry hydrants and fire protection ponds.
+- Forestry and tree farming, using the best management practices to protect streams from damage and to prevent sedimentation; - b.
+Cultivation and harvesting of crops according to recognized soil conservation practices, including the protection of wetlands from pollution caused by fertilizers, pesticides and herbicides used in such cultivation:

+- State approved water impoundments;

+- d.
+Construction of wells for water supply;

+- e.
+Maintenance of existing drainage ways, such as streams, creeks or other paths of normal runoff water;

+- f.
+Conservation areas, nature trails, parks and recreation uses consistent with the purpose and intent of this ordinance;

+- g.
+Dry hydrants and fire protection ponds.